Runners & Worker Loops¶

 - Busy Waiting: Too small

-increases CPU usage; too large adds latency. - Zero
+sleepinworker_loopincreases CPU usage; too large adds latency. - Zero

-: Blocks all processing—this is by design.
-Never default torate_limit=0
+rate_limit: Blocks all processing—this is by design.
+Never default torate_limit=0unless you truly want a pause. - Missing

-: Default from settings may be too slow for your cron jobs—override per-queue or globally. - Graceful Shutdown: Always cancel
+scan_interval: Default from settings may be too slow for your cron jobs—override per-queue or globally. - Graceful Shutdown: Always cancel

-tasks, not the event loop, to allow cleanup.
+run_workerorstart_workertasks, not the event loop, to allow cleanup.

 With these runners demystified, you can architect robust, scalable worker processes, complete with rate limits, retries, and precision scheduling.